mrworldwide1/Grade11Arduino-TEJ3M/Mean Machine/README.md

 # Mean Machine
-Project collab between Archisman Nath and Lucas L. to create a cardboard machine that puts a peice of candy on a platform and pulls it away when someone tries to get it.
+Project collab between Archisman Nath and Lucas L. with the goal of creating a cardboard machine that puts a peice of candy on a platform and pulls it away when someone tries to get it.
-Contains the .ino code.
+Repo contains the .ino code.

 Using: servos, ultrasonic distance sensor